The Inflation Technique Completely Solves the Causal Compatibility Problem: Convergence of Inflation

-This is sufficient to ensure that $Q_{n{=}2}^{g{=}1}$ is realizable in the three-on-line scenario, since then $P(A,B,C)=P(A,C)P(B|A,C)=P(A)P(B)P(B|A,C)$.
+This is sufficient to ensure that $Q_{n{=}2}^{g{=}1}$ is realizable in the three-on-line scenario, since then $P(A,B,C)=P(A,C)P(B|A,C)=P(A)P(C)P(B|A,C)$.
 This last expression represents a realization of $P(A,B,C)$ in the three-on-line scenario, where the hidden variables $U_1,U_2$ are, respectively, $A$ and $C$.

-This example can be generalized to prove convergence at order $n=2$ of any star-shaped scenario\footnote{Star-shaped scenarios with $N$ observable variables have the defining property that, in some subset of $N{-}1$ observable variables, every pair of variables share no latent parents~\cite{Tavakoli2017BellToNetwork,Chaves2017starnetworks}.
+This example can be generalized to prove convergence at order ${n{=}2}$ of any star-shaped correlation scenario.
+Star-shaped scenarios with $N$ observable variables have the defining property that, in some subset of ${N{-}1}$ observable variables, every pair of variables share no latent parents~\cite{Tavakoli2017BellToNetwork,Chaves2017starnetworks}, see Figs.~\ref{bilocality}~and~\ref{fig:Star}.
 (This definition assumes that every set of variables in a correlation scenario all of which have the \emph{same} set of latent parents are implicitly merged into a single vector-value variable.)
-In Ref.~\citep[Sec.~2.5]{fritz2012bell} these are called \emph{multiarm} correlation scenarios.
-Examples of star-shaped correlation scenarios here include both Figs.~\ref{bilocality}~and~\ref{fig:Star}.}.
-Indeed, given an arbitrary star-shaped correlation scenario with $N$ random variables, call $B_1{,}...,B_{N-1}$ any set of $N-1$ random variables without a common ancestor; and $A$, the remaining variable.
-Using the same trick as before, one can prove that, for any $i\not=j$, $P(B_i,B_j)=P(B_i)P(B_j)$.
-Similarly, one can group variables $B_i,B_j$ and argue that, for any $l\not=i,j$, $P(B_i,B_j,B_l)=P(B_i,B_j)P(B_l)=P(B_i)P(B_j)P(B_l)$.
-Iterating this argument, we show that $P(B_1{,}...,B_{N-1})$ factors into $N-1$ products.
-Analogously, it is proven that $P(A,B_{i_1}{,}...,B_{i_m})=P(A)P(B_{i_1}{,}...,B_{i_m})$, for any set of indices $i_1{,}...,i_m$ such that $B_{i_1}{,}...,B_{i_m}$ do not share parents with $A$.
+Given an arbitrary star-shaped correlation scenario with $N$ random variables, call $B_1{,}...,B_{N-1}$ any set of ${N{-}1}$ random variables without a common ancestor; and $A$, the remaining variable.
+Using the same trick as before, one can prove that, for any ${i{\neq}j}$, $P(B_i,B_j)=P(B_i)P(B_j)$.
+Similarly, one can group variables $B_i,B_j$ and argue that, for any ${l{\neq}i},j$, $P(B_i,B_j,B_l)=P(B_i,B_j)P(B_l)=P(B_i)P(B_j)P(B_l)$.
+Iterating this argument, we show that ${P(B_1{,}...,B_{N-1})}$ factors into ${N{-}1}$ products.
+Analogously, it is proven that $P(A,B_{i_1}{,}...,B_{i_m})=P(A)P(B_{i_1}{,}...,B_{i_m})$, for any set of indices ${i_1{,}...,i_m}$ such that ${B_{i_1}{,}...,B_{i_m}}$ do not share parents with $A$.
 This is enough to prove compatibility.

 In these examples, using the inflation technique is an overkill, as compatibility can be determined solely by checking the satisfaction of all independence relations.
 There are many correlation scenarios, however, where distribution compatibility is also determined by \emph{inequality} constraints.
 Examples of such \enquote{interesting}\footnote{Here we use \enquote{interesting} in precisely the meaning of Refs.~\cite{HLP,Pienaar2017}.} correlations scenarios include the triangle scenario, as well as the four-on-line scenario depicted in Fig.~\ref{fig:FourLine}.
 And actually, in the former scenario, the problem of compatibility of distributions is \emph{not} completely solved by second-order inflation.